My Sugar Free Kitchen

 • Brown the beef on all sides, in two batches (4 pieces at a time).
 Set aside on a plate.

-• Select the “MEAT/POULRTY” setting and adjust the cooking time to 55 minutes.
+• Add the meat back into the pressure cooker.
+Select the menu by pressing the PRESSURE COOK button.
+Select the “MEAT/POULRTY” setting and adjust the cooking time to 55 minutes.

-• Press start to commence the cooking process. (make sure pressure valve is set to “Seal”
+Press start to commence the cooking process. (make sure pressure valve is set to “Seal”.

-• Once timer has gone off, release pressure valve so steam can escape.
+Once timer has gone off, release pressure valve so steam can escape.
 Remove the lid, careful of any steam.

 • Remove meat from pressure cooker pot and place into separate bowl (casserole dish is ideal).
 Shred the meat using 2 forks, and set aside.